-History websites share a common medium (the World Wide Web), but they are quite diverse in their character.
-Reviewers need to keep in mind that diversity and to evaluate them on their own terms.
-Generally, most history websites reviewed in the Journal of American History fall into one of the following categories, although many sites combine different genres:
+History websites share a common medium (the web), but there are many ways to conceptualize an online history project.
+Most history websites reviewed in the Journal of American History fall into one of the following categories, although some sites combine genres.
+Keep these categories in mind and evaluate each website on its own terms.

-Archive: a site that provides a body of primary documents.
+Archive: a site that provides a body of primary sources.

-Teaching Resource: a site that provides online assignments, syllabi, and other resources specifically geared toward using the Web for teaching.
+Teaching Resource: a site that provides online assignments and other resources specifically geared toward history teaching.

 The reviewing criteria will vary depending on the category.
-An archival site, for example, should be evaluated based on: the quality of the materials presented; the care with which they have been prepared and perhaps edited and introduced; the ease of navigation; and the usefulness to teachers, students, and scholars.
+An archival site, for example, should be evaluated based on: the quality of the materials presented; the care with which they have been prepared, organized, edited, and introduced; the ease of navigation; and the usefulness to teachers, students, and scholars.
 How comprehensive is the archive?
 Are there biases in what has been included or excluded?
-Does the archive, in effect, offer a point of view or interpretation?
+Does the archive offer a point of view or interpretation?
 As with other types of reviews, you are providing guidance to readers on the usefulness of the site in their teaching or scholarship.
-At the same time, you are participating in a community of critical discourse and trying to improve the level of work in the field.
-As you would do in a scholarly book review, then, you are speaking both to potential readers and to producers of similar work.
+At the same time, you are participating in a community of critical discourse and trying to improve the quality of work in the field of digital humanities.

-Even within a single category, the purposes of the websites can vary significantly.
-An online exhibition can be directed at a largely scholarly audience or a more broadly public audience.
-It would be unfair to fault a popularly oriented website for failing to trace the latest nuances in scholarship, but it would certainly be fair to note that the creators had not taken current scholarship into account.
-In general, then, online exhibitions and essays should be judged by the quality of their interpretation: What version of the past is presented?
+Within a single category, websites can vary significantly.
+An online exhibition can be directed primarily at a scholarly audience or a public audience or it may have features for each group.
+It would be unfair to fault a website designed for the general public for failing to trace the latest nuances in scholarship, but it would be fair to note that the creators had not taken current scholarship into account.
+Online exhibitions and essays should be judged by the quality of their interpretation: What version of the past is presented?
 Is it grounded in historical scholarship?
 Is it original in its interpretation or mode of presentation?
-Again, the goal of the review is to provide guidance to potential readers (who might be reading in their roles as teachers, scholars, or citizens) and to raise the level of Web-based historical work.

-Classroom-oriented sites would be judged by the quality of the scholarship underlying them, but naturally you would also want to evaluate the originality and usefulness of the pedagogical approach.
+Classroom-oriented sites would be judged by the quality of the scholarship underlying them, but the originality and usefulness of the pedagogical approach is also relevant.
 Will this site be useful to teachers and students?
-At what level?
+At what level(s)?

-Reviews of websites must necessarily address questions of navigation and presentation.
-Reviewers should consider what, if anything, the electronic medium adds to the historical work being presented.
-Does the digital format allow the creators of the site to do something different or better than what has been done in pre-digital formats (e.g., books or films)?
+Reviews of websites should also address questions of navigation and presentation.
+Consider what, if anything, the digital medium adds to the historical work being presented.
+Does the digital format allow the creators to do something different or better than what has been done in books or films?
 Have the creators of the site made effective use of the medium?
 How easy is it to find specific materials and to find your way around the site?

 One final way that websites differ from books, exhibits, and films is that they are often works in progress.
-Thus, we ask that the headnote for the review indicate when you visited the site (this could be a range of dates).
-Where the site plans some significant further changes, you should say that in the review.
-If you think that it would make more sense to wait for further changes before reviewing the site, then please let us know and we will put the review off to a later date.
-If you feel that you need additional information about a site in order to complete a review, we would be happy to contact the author or Web master on your behalf.
+Thus, we ask that you indicate when you visited the site (this could be a range of dates).
+If significant changes are in progress, mention that in the review or let us know that we should wait until the changes are complete to review the website.
+If you need additional information about a site in order to complete a review or need access to a subscription-based website, let us know and we will contact the creators on your behalf.

 Unless otherwise specified, reviews should be 500 words in length—the standard length of book reviews.
 The JAH strictly enforces these word limits.

-Reviews will appear both in the printed journal and at the History Matters website.
-As soon as the review has gone through copy editing, it will be posted on History Matters, which is co-sponsored by the Center for History and New Media at George Mason University and the American Social History Project at the City University of New York.
+Reviews will appear in the printed journal, its online companion at History Cooperative, and on the History Matters website (co-sponsored by the Center for History and New Media at George Mason University and the American Social History Project at the City University of New York).

 HEADINGS:

-Name of site/title (Italics).
-(Address/URL).
 Who created the website?
 Who maintains it (if different)?
-When reviewer consulted it.

 Examples: